Robotomy: Broadcast and reception

 Robotomy premiered on October 25, 2010 on Cartoon Network, following a new episode of Mad.
 A crew member from World Leaders established that the network was doing more to blend its Adult Swim brand with its primary youth demographic.
 The series was ultimately targeted for an older demographic than other series on the network, although it still had to be appropriate to the "broad age range."
 The debut broadcast was seen by 1.7 million viewers in the United States, acquiring a 0.2 Nielsen rating for adults aged 18 to 49.
 The season received an average of 1.5 million viewers, also with a Nielsen rating of 0.2.
-After ten episodes, the series concluded on January 24, 2011, making it the shortest run of any original series on the network.
+After ten episodes, the series concluded on January 24, 2011, making it the shortest run of any original series (but also of any series, until it was surpassed by Elliott from Earth on April 9, 2021) on the network.

 Renn Brown of Cinematic Happenings Under Development noted Oswalt, a high-profile actor, as contradictory to the show's short-lived run.
 Will Wade of Common Sense Media gave the series a lukewarm review, finding it suitable for older teens while calling it appealing to those who struggled to gain popularity in high school.
 Wade called the storylines "pretty thin" and its focus on "the imagery that sells the metaphor of school as a battlefield".
 Aaron Simpson of Lineboil called the storylines "irreverent" and the chaos similar to Superjail!, "minus the dismembered bodies".
 The series was eventually added to Netflix in 2013 after the service announced a deal with Warner Bros. to include programming from Cartoon Network series, among other shows.